What Does Dog Bite Law Look Like In Texas?

 Comparative Negligence Defense

 In Texas, dog owners are permitted to mount a defense based on the comparative negligence of the dog bite victim.
 Depending on the success of comparative negligence, the damages awarded are reduced by the degree of the plaintiff’s negligence.
-For instance, if it is found that the plaintiff’s own conduct was 20 percent responsible for causing the incident, the victim’s recovery will be reduced by 20 percent.
+What this means is if it is found that the plaintiff’s own conduct was 20 percent responsible for causing the incident, the victim’s recovery will be reduced by 20 percent.

 Statute of Limitations

-There is a deadline called the statute of limitations to file a dog bite lawsuit in Texas.
+A Statute of Limitation is basically a deadline to file a dog bite lawsuit in Texas.
 Plaintiffs have two years to initiate their lawsuit or else forever lose their right to compensation.
-This makes it critical to contact a Texas dog bite lawyer as soon as possible after suffering a dog bite or dog attack.

 What Can a Dog Bite Lawyer Do For Me?